GuildCrafts/web-development-js/_goals/396-Topic_Benchmarks.md

 This goal is meant to be repeated.
 You will not be able to complete _all_ of the topic benchmarks in one week.
 With each attempt at this goal, aim to complete 4-5 benchmarks.

-Once you complete enough benchmarks to level up, request an assessment.

 ## Context

 This is a benchmark goal and will be used for assessment to determine your level.
 For more information, read the [Benchmark Goals](https://playbook.learnersguild.org/Learning_Guide/Goals/Benchmark_Goals.html) section of the Playbook.